 LDAP is old and robust, and for software those are qualities.
 The few decades of experience behind LDAP make it a battle-tested technology compatible with a large selection of services.
 But unfortunately LDAP is also complicated and abstruse.

-Its tree model looks like few other things you might know, the documentation is rare and obscure, conventions are intriguing, with a lot of distressing acronyms, tooling is sparse… Also, this was made for data oftenly read but rarely written.
+Its tree model looks like few other things you might know, the documentation is rare and obscure, conventions are intriguing, with a lot of distressing acronyms, tooling is sparse… Also, this was made for data often read but rarely written.
 The data models LDAP offers cannot easily evolve.
 Generally, the provided ones allow to handle basic attributes on users and groups.
 If you want to manage more advanced aspects like the favourite color of users, then you need to write your own data models2.
 And you'd better be confident when you do it, because no update mechanism is provided for neither data nor data models3.
 Then, if you wish to share your data models with the world, it is advised that your register at the IANA4, and provide an online reference of your schemas.

 When we took a close look at the LDAP universe, we had the impression that once set up, LDAP installation were left alone for years ; like if people who might had knowledge to share had flew the austerity of that technology without documenting their adventures, and without need to returning to it because it just works.
-I am barely exagerating, if we have a look5 at the number of questions in stackoverflow, ldap has approximately 1000 questions, while postgresql or mongodb have around 14.000, and mysql has 45.000.
+I am barely exaggerating, if we have a look5 at the number of questions in stackoverflow, ldap has approximately 1000 questions, while postgresql or mongodb have around 14.000, and mysql has 45.000.

 Then came the Single Log In